According to LinkedIn, social sellers:

 - Have you connected with everyone you know on LinkedIn?

 Tip: Use the people you may know feature on LinkedIn to grow your network.

 4. Engage with relevant insights and share valuable content on LinkedIn

 Many people find that posting updates and sharing content on LinkedIn is one of the most enjoyable parts of social selling.
-If you are liking, sharing and/or posting content that is interesting to you, it is probably interesting to your network (and those beyond it).
+If you are liking, sharing, and/or posting content that’s interesting to you, it’s probably interesting to your network.

 5. Join groups to connect with the right people on LinkedIn